Telo T. Taitague

 Telo Teresa Taitague is a Guamanian musician, businesswoman and politician serving as a Republican senator in the Guam Legislature.

 Early life

-Taitague's father is Jose Quinene Lizama Taitague.
-Taitague's mother is Joyce Frances Schonsby.
-Taitague has four sisters, Debbie, Tana, Anita, and Kala (1965-2019).
+Taitague was born to Jose Quinene Lizama Taitague and Joyce Frances Schonsby, and is one of five children.
 In 1978, Taitague graduated from George Washington High School in Mangilao, Guam.
+She also attended the Fayetteville Technical Community College and the University of Guam.

 Career

 Taitague is a professional musician.
 Taitague is a certified insurance agent.
 As a businesswoman, Taitague established Telephoto Portraits and The Graudate, Inc.

 On November 7, 2006, Taitague lost the election for a seat as senator in the Guam Legislature.
 Taitague received 3.51% of the votes.

 On November 4, 2008, Taitague won the election and became a Republican senator in the Guam Legislature.
 Taitague served her first term on January 5, 2009 in the 30th Guam Legislature.
 Taitague was also elected as the Assistant Minority Whip.